-A good example of the Monterey Revival style in Fullerton is the residence at 400 W. Brookdale Place, constructed in 1930.
-The Monterey-style balcony can also be seen on Spanish Colonial Revival houses, such as the Bridgford House (1927) at 401 Cannon Lane, and an adaptation of the style for the remodel of the residence at 541 E. Dorothy Drive.
+A good example of the Monterey Revival style in Fullerton is the Hirigoyen House, a Local Landmark, at 400 W. Brookdale Place, constructed in 1930.
+The Monterey-style balcony can also be seen on Spanish Colonial Revival houses, such as the Wright House (1927) at 401 Cannon Lane, and an adaptation of the style for the remodel of the residence at 541 E. Dorothy Drive.

 Read More about the Monterey Revival Style: